 Advantages Of Sound Walls

-When using absorbing sound walls, the public does not have to worry about where the sound will go after hitting the barrier.
+When using absorbing sound barrier walls, the public does not have to worry about where the sound will go after hitting the barrier.

 No more amplified traffic sounds a few blocks from the Interstate, and the hum of large equipment will not affect the quality of life for surrounding wildlife and inhabitants.